 Containers, blades

-The blender has a soft and pliable silicone vented lid; the plastic cap also allows the addition of extra ingredients during processing.
+The blender has a soft and pliable silicone-vented lid; the plastic cap also allows the addition of extra ingredients during processing.
 Although the lid has side tight clips, it still requires effort to securely fit around the rim.

-The blender has the blades permanently inbuilt into the jar.
+The blender has the blades permanently built into the jar.
 The very sharp 3 layers and 8 prongs are made of stainless steel.
 The central 4‑prong layer of blades copies the Vitamix design, which also has 4 prongs.

 The blender also comes with a tamper, which helps to remove air pockets while processing stubborn ingredients.